silo-finance/silo-contracts-v2/silo-core/docs/Hooks.md

       Hook.AfterBorrowInput memory input = Hook.afterBorrowDecode(_inputAndOutput);
       ```
       - **Explanation**: This code example shows how developers can decode the data sent to the `afterAction` hook using the `Hook` library.
 The `afterBorrowDecode` function allows easy access to fields like `borrowedAssets` and `borrowedShares`, simplifying post-borrow logic.

 ### Share Token Transfer Hook (During Borrow)

 - During the borrowing process, debt tokens are minted to represent the borrower's liability in the protocol.
 This action triggers a **Share Token Transfer Hook** for the **DEBT_TOKEN** type, which manages the token transfer logic for debt tokens.
-For more details, refer to the **Share Token Transfer Hook** section located at the end of this document.
+For more details, refer to the [Share Debt Token Transfer hook](#share-debt-token-transfer-hook-afteraction) section.
 ---

-# Repay Function Hook Actions
+# Repay function hook actions

 - **Action**: `Hook.REPAY` (beforeAction and afterAction)
   - **Context**: This hook is invoked during the repayment of borrowed assets, allowing for actions to be taken before and after the repayment logic is executed.
 When a user repays their debt, their debt position is adjusted accordingly, and the corresponding debt tokens are updated.